 In 2005, 33.1 percent of all fatal pilot-related accidents were a result of maneuvering flight.
 Because maneuvering flight has a broad definition, some of these accidents occurred during legitimate activities such as turns in the traffic pattern.
 But, some are also the result of pilots exercising poor judgment.

 This pilot died as a result of trying to exceed his personal capabilities and those of his aircraft.
-To learn more about the hazards associated with maneuvering flight, and how to avoid them, read the AOPA Air Safety Foundation's Maneuvering Flight—Hazardous to Your Health Safety Advisor .
+To learn more about the hazards associated with maneuvering flight, and how to avoid them, read the AOPA Air Safety Institute's Maneuvering Flight—Hazardous to Your Health Safety Advisor .